jeremiah-c-leary/vhdl-style-guide/docs/process_rules.rst

 process_011
 ###########

-This rule checks for a blank line after the **end process** keyword.
+This rule checks for a blank line below the **end process** keyword.

 Refer to `Configuring Blank Lines <configuring.html#configuring-blank-lines.html>`_ for options.